maxammann/maplibre-architecture/Android-6.x-to-7.x-migration-guide.md

 In order to avoid `java.lang.NullPointerException: Attempt to invoke virtual method 'boolean com.mapbox.mapboxsdk.maps.Style.isFullyLoaded()' on a null object reference`, [the provided style parameter in the LocationComponent#activate method](https://github.com/mapbox/mapbox-android-demo/blob/b5970d57e5dac225093ec5923ec92446f3e79146/MapboxAndroidDemo/src/main/java/com/mapbox/mapboxandroiddemo/examples/location/LocationComponentActivity.java#L67) has to be `@NonNull` and fully loaded.
 The best way is to [pass the style provided in the OnStyleLoaded callback](https://github.com/mapbox/mapbox-android-demo/blob/b5970d57e5dac225093ec5923ec92446f3e79146/MapboxAndroidDemo/src/main/java/com/mapbox/mapboxandroiddemo/examples/location/LocationComponentActivity.java#L54-L55).

+The component is no longer restricting the max/min zoom levels of the map to ZL18-ZL2 on activation.
+This can be achieved with the `MapboxMapOptions#maxZoomPreference` or `MapboxMap#setMaxZoomPreference` and the equivalent `minZoomPreference`.

 ## Java 7